 We have a natural human desire to be close to wildlife.
 Wildlife watching also offers essential benefits for our well-being too.

 - After spending time close to nature it has been reported that you can concentrate better (Attention Restoration Theory).

 - Watching wildlife in a natural environment can help you relax and recover from fatigue.

 - When we watch nature we remove ourselves from the socially constructed fast pace of life and are left in stillness to enjoy the natural world.

-- As we focus all our thoughts and actions upon our encounters with wildlife, it provokes a deep feeling of well-being, spiritual fulfilment, and psychological health benefits.
+- As we focus all our thoughts and actions on our encounters with wildlife, it provokes a deep feeling of well-being, spiritual fulfillment, and psychological health benefits.

 What should also be noted is that the long-term advantage of preserving wildlife is not just so we can watch.
 Through conservation projects, initiatives can be put in place to protect human health.
 The Conservation International Reports tell us that “more than 50% of modern medicines and more than 90% of traditional medicines come from wild plants and animals”.
 So we should spend some time watching and appreciating wildlife when we have the opportunity to do so.

 We hope we’ve provided you with everything you need to know to get set and go wildlife watching!
 Don’t forget that if you need to cut your break short or cancel unexpectedly, Free Spirit UK Travel Insurance will provide you with cancellation and curtailment cover if needed.